mr-bt/manager.README/README.md

 * You’re exempt from people telling you, ahead of time or afterwards, that you made a mistake.
 * Your choices won’t be challenged by other stakeholders

+#### Decision-making reasoning

+Reasoning is using information and a process about possible courses of action.
+We strive to move fast, but the world surrounding us is complex, ambiguous and uncertain.
+More often than not, we can't wait to have all the information available to make a decision.
+Still, we need to make it.
+My formula, I need max 70% of the information to make a decision, but we need to be great at correcting course and learning (can't remember from where I've learn thins from).

+I tend to optimise for:

+* What's the best for the Customer today, mid and long term?
+How does good looks like so I have a reference point in order to evaluate other options.
+* What's the cost of delay of making the decision?
+* Can it be reverse?
+Will it open to other options?
+* Are we going to learn something new?

+Decisions logs are great, give it a go.

+#### Decision-making intuition

+Intuition is using your ‘gut feeling’ about possible courses of action.
+Although some people perceive it as something magical ‘sense’ only available to some, IMHO intuition is a combination of past experience and your personal values.
+It is worth taking intuition into account, because it reflects your learnings.
+It is, however, not always based on reality, only your perceptions.
+I've found writing down my thoughts and seeking data to back it up helps me being right more often.
+Sometimes is not about the end result but the process.

+It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.

+#### ‘deciding not to decide’ is also a decision

+Deciding not to decide is perhaps one of toughest decisions one can make.
+After all we're expected to make decisions and to act!
+Not making a decision might feel unnatural or even wrong.
+Sill, is as valid decision as any other and it should always be on the table and it should follow the same decision-making process as any other decision.

+#### Decision-making process

+* Write it down with 6 pages or less.
+Less is more!
+* State the problem, assumptions, constraints and risks.
+* Simplify, simplify simplify!
+Model the problem.
+* Define how good looks like.
+* What are the options available to us today.
+* Define risk mitigations.
+* Focus on the data and outcomes.
+* Keep yourself in check.
+Don't let your ego/emotions get in the way.

+Make a decision!

 #### Escalation

 When you bump into a roadblock that you can’t solve or something needs approval from high, let me know.
-I’ll work with you to try to get it sorted.
+I’ll work with you.
 Don’t get hung up on “process”, upcoming meetings and such.
-Just-in-time escalation is usually more efficient and effective.
+Just-in-time escalation is usually more efficient.
 Always go back to common sense, your and business priorities.

+#### When the decision it's not yours to make or you weren't included

+If you agree with the decision, happy days.
+Joins forces and get it done.
+It is, however, harder to buy-in into decision that you don't agree or weren't included.
+Life happens and the world is not perfect.
+You're expected to:

+* Express clearly why you don't agree with the decision on the right forum.
+* Provide clear, factual based and valid alternatives.
+* Be a team player.
+* If the decision hasn't changed, Disagree and Commit.
+Stand by it to the end while giving your best to make it a success.

 ### Communication